PREINSCRIPTION FORM for the registration (to send at: firstname.lastname@example.org)

 International Scientific Committee

-Anne Marie Albano (IAPS, Italian American Psychological Society Child Clinical Psychologist), Caterina Arcidiacono, Dario Bacchini, Daniel Caso, Vincenza Capone, Maria Francesca Freda, Giorgia Margherita, Orazio Miglino, Fortuna Procentese, Maria Clelia Zurlo (Università Federico II,), Antonella Bozzaotra (Ordine degli psicologi della Campania), Linda Canterino (IAPS, School Psychologist), Santo Di Nuovo (IAPS, AIP), Raffaele Felaco (Psicologi per la Responsabilità Sociale), Ralph Piedmont (IAPS, Psychology of Religion and Spirituality), Pierangelo Sardi (APIOW Association of Psychologists of Italian Origin in the World), Social Psychologist, Anthony Scioli (IAPS, Clinical Psychologist), Loris Vezzali (AIP Sociale), Philip Zimbardo (IAPS, Social Psychologist),
+Anne Marie Albano (IAPS, Italian American Psychological Society Child Clinical Psychologist), Caterina Arcidiacono, Dario Bacchini, Daniela Caso, Vincenza Capone, Annarosa Donizzetti, Maria Francesca Freda, Giorgia Margherita, Orazio Miglino, Fortuna Procentese, Maria Clelia Zurlo (Università Federico II), Fulvio Giardina (Ordine nazionale degli psicologi), Antonella Bozzaotra (Ordine degli psicologi della Campania), Linda Canterino (IAPS, School Psychologist), Santo Di Nuovo (IAPS, AIP), Raffaele Felaco (Psicologi per la Responsabilità Sociale), Ralph Piedmont (IAPS, Psychology of Religion and Spirituality), Pierangelo Sardi (APIOW Association of Psychologists of Italian Origin in the World), Social Psychologist, Anthony Scioli (IAPS, Clinical Psychologist), Loris Vezzali (AIP Sociale), Philip Zimbardo (IAPS, Social Psychologist)

 Comune di Napoli